ivoice-tech/example-robot-announcement/README.md

 ## How to build

-The challenge is to build [Restcomm media-core Spinoco fork (active)](https://github.com/Spinoco/mediaserver) libs for mediaserver.
+The challenge is to build [Restcomm media-core(Spinoco fork)](https://github.com/Spinoco/mediaserver) libs for mediaserver.
 You need to install (mvn install) modules locally:

 - org.mobicents.media.io:rtp